suidouble/suidouble_metadata/README.md

 GNU AFFERO GENERAL PUBLIC LICENSE

-Means, just fork this lib if you are using it for production and do some changes, don't hide it in your project repo.
+Means, just fork this lib if you are using it for production and do some changes, don't hide it in your private project repo.